 Garage Door Spring Repair

 Garage Door Medics is the leader in spring replacement for both emergency repairs and annual maintenance.
-Our expert technicians are here to make sure your spring, and thus your entire garage door system, can operate reliability.
+Our expert technicians are here to make sure your spring, and thus your entire garage door system, can operate reliably.
 After all, without a properly balanced and maintained spring, all your garage door parts will wear out more quickly and lead to a bigger issue.
 If you need emergency spring replacement, contact GD Medics at the location closest to you!

 What are Garage Door Springs?

 Garage door springs are a vital element of your garage door system as part of the balance that maintains the weight of your garage door.
 Located either above or to the side of your door, springs hold a lot of tension to hold the door in place.
 Like any standard spring you’d see, manufacturers make garage door springs from tightly coiled steel that stretches or winds in on itself.
 However, they are much larger, measuring 25-27 inches or longer.

 Along with the cables and opener, springs create a counterbalance system.
 This means they use force to offset and maintain the garage door when in operation.
 Your cables, opener, and springs achieve this by holding a strong amount of tension to balance the door’s weight.
 However, this also means without a properly functioning spring, you can’t operate your garage door.
 This is why regular maintenance and annual spring replacements are important to ensuring your garage door system can operate at its best.

 There are two primary types of garage door springs: torsion and extension.
 These two spring types operate differently to open and close your garage door by creating unique counterbalance systems.